-Sep 19, 2023 By Geoff Parent 7 min
+Feb 11, 2022 By Geoff Parent 7 min

-Publishing to the Google Play Store is the best way for users to download or update your Android app safely and easily.
 Given Google’s commitment to delivering a consistent, high-quality user experience, it’s not surprising that there are a number of requirements for apps to be approved within the Play Store.
-The information below will help ensure your app is approved by Google’s review team.
+Here’s a quick overview of what we cover in this guide to publishing your app to the Google Play Store:

 Google will restrict specific types of content within apps.
 If your app is subject to external regulation (e.g., financial services), you'll need to comply with applicable local regulations and provide documentation.
-If your app includes user generated content, you'll need to demonstrate that you have adequate moderation policies and procedures in place to remove objectionable content.

 Google will not approve apps for the Play Store that encourage or induce infringement of intellectual property rights.
 You should not rely on misleading, unauthorized, or unfair use of other people’s work.
 If you are using intellectual property from another party, you may be asked to provide a licensing agreement to verify permissions.